This project is for people who have ancestry from Newfoundland and Labrador and who have taken (or plan to take) Family Tree DNA's Family Finder test.

-If you have already had your DNA tested by 23andMe, then it may be possible to upload your raw data from 23andMe into the Family Tree DNA database.
-For more information on this possibility, consult this FAQ on the Family Tree DNA website.
+If you have already had your DNA tested by 23andMe using their V3 chip, you can upload your raw data from 23andMe into the Family Tree DNA database.
+For more information on this possibility, click here and here.

 DNA Analysis Tools

 • David Pike's utilities for analysing autosomal DNA

 • Family History Society of Newfoundland and Labrador